 Here's a summary of everything we've gone over:

-- Don't follow a long-term ketogenic low-carb diet and eat enough calories and healthy sources of carbohydrates.
+Don't follow a long-term ketogenic low-carb diet and eat enough calories and healthy sources of carbohydrates.
 See my free food guide for plenty of options.
+And consider taking Optimal Ketones to get the cognitive benefits of a ketogenic diet without actually having to follow the diet.

 I think this quote is appropriate considering the wide variety of factors that underlie brain and mental health problems: